kisaragi-hiu/nanostores-search-params/README.md

 ## TODOs

+- actually set up tests
+- set up demo site(s)
+  - design
+  - docs / link to docs
+  - maybe use as automatic tests as well
+- docs
+- same URL and key should get same store
 - encode decode edge cases
   - should encode return null? undefined? should it receive them?
   - should decode return null? undefined? should it receive them?